W1AE/PHSNN-RPHSNN/README.md

-# Dynamic Learning Model for Big Data Analysis Using Subnetwork and Moore-Penrose Inverse
+# Progressive Learning Model for Big Data Analysis Using Subnetwork and Moore-Penrose Inverse
 ## Abstract:

 The multilayer Moore-Penrose inverse-based representation learning algorithms play an important role in image classification and big data analysis.
 However, these algorithms have several limitations such as large number of hyper-parameters and ineffectiveness of feature encoding.
 In this paper, we developed two representation learning algorithms using the Moore-Penrose inverse strategy to solve these two limitations.
 Firstly, a progressive learning method called P-HSNN is developed that can gradually learn the representations of the latent space.
 Here, the hidden layer representation is gradually learned by adding new subnet nodes and subspaces.
 Following that, a robust learning algorithm named RP-HSNN is proposed to learn the more discriminative features.
 Specifically, the manifold regularization is used to project the raw data to the subspace.
 Experimental result on different application domains verified the effectiveness of the proposed models.
 Here, experiments on image classification and other real-world application domains with varying number of training samples show that the proposed feature representation network gets stronger testing performance compared with other multilayer one-class classification  frameworks.